-In the first and second semesters, students attend classes at Weatherford College on Mondays, Wednesdays, and Fridays, from approximately 8:00 am to 3:30 pm.
-On Tuesdays and Thursdays, they are at their designated clinical site from 7:30 am to 4:00 pm.
+In the first and second semesters, students attend classes at Weatherford College on Mondays, Wednesdays, and Fridays from approximately 8:00 am to 4:00 pm.
+Clinicals take place two days a week, either on Tuesday/Thursday or Saturday/Sunday, depending on their assigned schedule.
+Clinical hours may vary and can include day shift, mid shift, or evening rotations.